bossley9/dotfiles/.config/install/doc/nixos.md

              -O keylocation=prompt     \
              zroot /dev/disk/by-partuuid/PART_UUID_HERE
   ```
+  You can use `zfs list` to verify the zpool was successfully created.
 - Create datasets as "pseudo partitions" to separate data from system files.
 This is extremely useful for snapshots and boot environments.
+We need to use legacy mountpoints for NixOS to mount them in the correct order on boot.
   ```
   zfs create -o mountpoint=legacy zroot/root
   zfs create -o mountpoint=none zroot/data